 The HTTPS before the URL is indication of secure site.
 Without it, the URL load nacked, without prefix.

 The HTTP is not secured, and the data could be read by any person who can get their hands on the data.
-While HTTPS encrypt data that only the recipient can open.
+While HTTPS encrypts data that only the recipient can open.

 HTTP transmits data over PORT 40, while HTTPS does it over PORT 443.

 When Tim Berners-Lee issued the documentation of the first version of HTTP, he stated: